Pleanog/lmu-course-aii/Lectures/Session 06 - Large Langage Models (LLM).md

 4. Again, **Add & Norm**

 ---
-### 🔄 Passing Data to Decoder
+### Passing Data to Decoder

-The encoder outputs a **contextual embedding** for each input token — a matrix of vectors.
+The encoder outputs a **contextual embedding** for each input token (a matrix of vectors).
 These go into the decoder’s **Encoder-Decoder Attention**, allowing the decoder to look back at the original input while generating output.

 ---